Baiyuerius: Diagnosis

 Baiyuerius can be distinguished from its closest relative, Yunguirius, by having an enlarged cymbial base with one or two hypophyses (versus no hypophyses in Yunguirius), an atrium located anteriorly and occupying less than or equal to half of the epigyne (versus centrally located and occupying more than half in Yunguirius), and simple spermathecae (versus spermathecal heads that are long and continuous with copulatory ducts in Yunguirius).

 Distribution

 The genus is distributed across southern China and northern Vietnam, with species recorded from Guizhou and Guangdong provinces, Guangxi Zhuang Autonomous Region in China, and Vinh Phuc Province in Vietnam.
 Additional species have been described from Hubei, Hunan, and other provinces in China.

 Phylogeny

 Molecular phylogenetic analyses strongly support Baiyuerius as a monophyletic clade and as a sister group to the genus Yunguirius.
 The divergence and formation of this genus is believed to be linked to geological and climatic events that occurred during the Neogene in Eurasia.

 Species

-As of 2025, the genus contains 24 species:
+As of September 2025, the genus contains 24 species: